-Ritz Cracker Chicken with shredded cheddar cheese, crushed Ritz crackers and a creamy delicious sour cream sauce, is a perfect kid friendly dish that tastes great for little work.
+Ritz Cracker Chicken with shredded cheddar cheese, crushed Ritz crackers and a delicious creamy sour cream sauce is a perfect kid friendly dish that tastes great for little work.

 If you are in the same boat and are just perusing new recipes, I know you will love this.

-- Chicken breasts
+- boneless chicken breasts

 - Ritz Crackers, crushed

 - cheddar cheese

 How to make Ritz Cracker Chicken with Cheddar Cheese

 - Preheat oven to 400 and grease a cast iron pan or baking dish (casserole dish) with non-stick cooking spray.
 Set aside.

 - Add crushed buttery crackers, salt and pepper together and mix well in a shallow bowl.
 Add milk to a separate bowl and cheese to a separate bowl.